-Mixed gasses are also available and may be used if ordinary butane or iso-butane are not available, but see 'Gas System' in the 'Trouble Shooting & Maintenance' section for more information on this subject.
+Mixed gasses are also available and may be used if ordinary butane or isobutane are not available, but see the 'Gas System' section for more information on this subject.

 Before attempting to fill the gas tank, make sure that the gas control valve is closed by turning it clockwise.